framps/raspiBackupDoc/en/src/faq.md

 do not support hardlinks.

-**Note:** Windows Explorer ignores hardlinks and therefore displays an incorrect incorrect effective assignment.
-A Linux system must therefore be used to to check the assignment.
+**Note:** Windows Explorer ignores hardlinks and therefore displays an incorrect effective disk usage.
+A Linux system must therefore be used to check the assignment.
 The Raspberry is ideal for this.

 The command `sudo du -sh *` shows the memory space actually used and `sudo du -shl *` shows the memory space that would be used,